pybraries/pybraries/docs/readme.rst

     package_info(api_key, manager, package)

-The package JSON should be returned.
+The package name should be returned.

 Note that you can only call the API at a rate of once per second.